darrenjw/blog/drafts/rainier2.md

 val fullModel = obs.foldLeft(prior)(addTimePoint(_, _))
 ```

-If we don't want to keep samples for all of the states, we can focus on the parameters of interest, wrapping the results in a `Map` for convenient sampling and plotting.
+If we don't want to keep samples for all of the variables, we can focus on the parameters of interest, wrapping the results in a `Map` for convenient sampling and plotting.

 ```scala
 val model = for {